Last updated: June 16, 2022

 - The Consular Section at U.S. Embassy Cotonou is currently operating under reduced operations and is able to facilitate the following services:

-- For U.S. citizens, special and emergency assistance, routing processing of applications for passports and Certified Reports of Birth Abroad (CRBA), emergency notarial services, and voting assistance.
+- For U.S. citizens, special and emergency assistance, routine processing of applications for passports and Certified Reports of Birth Abroad (CRBA), and emergency notarial services.

 - U.S. Embassy Cotonou’s Most Recent Alerts